Pet insurance with dental cover

 A heart wrapped in string

-Outstanding lifetime policies
+Outstanding lifetime plans

 Two speech bubbles, one with a play symbol and the other with a vet